 Staying connected when on the road is a must for most RVers.
 And it does not have to be super complicated.
-We have a video about staying connected while on the road WITHOUT being tech savvy!
+We have a video about staying connected while on the road WITHOUT being tech-savvy!
 How we stay connected while on the road is probably one of the TOP 5 questions people ask us.
 And it can feel intimidating when you start to watch some videos or research options for mobile internet.
-There are some pretty elaborate set ups with boosters, fancy antennas, even satellites!
-Our set up is no where near fancy or complex.
+There are some pretty elaborate setups with boosters, fancy antennas, and even satellites!
+Our setup is nowhere near fancy or complex.
 In fact, it is comprised of 3 components – all of which cost under $200.

 Do I Need Mobile Internet?

 Now maybe you actually want to get away from it all and unplug.
-BUT in case that you are wanting to stay connected we’re going to share more about out set up and how to stay connected.
+But in case you are wanting to stay connected, we’re going to share more about our setup and how to stay connected.
 All without needing a degree in rocket science or electrical engineering.

 If you’ve been around the RV lifestyle community for any period of time, you’ve probably heard a TON about mobile internet.
 And let’s face it, with the seemingly endless options out there, boosters, antennas, hot spots, how can you know what you REALLY need?